 But, as selective pressures brought about the differentiation between dog and wolf, human-enforced breeding measures brought about the breeds.
 We can see this still ongoing today as breed regulations change and new traits come into favor.
 For instance, when you look at the below picture of two chihuahuas, which one do you think is the correct by breed standard?

 The answer is both are ok.
 Both the deer-headed (B) and apple-headed (A) Chihuahua are up to code, but the apple-headed dogs are more popular and more “desirable” (especially if you want more health problems).
 I take issue with this specific consumer choice due to those associated health issues, but whatever.

 As dog breeding continues, issues associated with inbreeding have cropped up.
 If you choose to get a purebred dog, do your homework.
 Look up the lineages of the dog you’re considering, and maybe don’t get one descended from the top showdog (for AKC Pomeranians, it’s hard to get away from Prince Charming in your lineage, but I tried to keep greater diversity when I got my dog).

 And, every time you pet your friend, remember that someone, thousands of years ago, was brave enough to pet a wolf.

 About the Author: H.R.R.
 Gorman is a PhD chemical engineer with expertise in biotechnology and making drugs.
 Following science, Dr. G’s greatest passions are writing and history.
-She has a vicious attack Pomeranian named Hector, who she loves dearly.
+Dr. G has a vicious attack Pomeranian named Hector, who is a spoiled and dearly loved dog.
 If you want to know more about this white-trash-turned-excessively-bourgeois maniac, you can go to https://hrrgorman.wordpress.com/.